How to Fix Corrupted Files

 In daily work and life, file corruption is a common and frustrating problem that many people encounter.
 Whether it's an important Word document, Excel spreadsheet, or precious photos and videos, being unable to open them can cause significant inconvenience.
 File corruption can occur for various reasons - sudden power outages, program crashes, hard drive bad sectors, virus attacks, or even physical failure of storage devices.
-When faced with this situation, many users feel helpless.
-This guide will provide you with detailed solutions for fixing corrupted files, helping you recover damaged files as much as possible, and teaching you how to back up important files with Hasleo Backup Suite to fundamentally prevent data loss.
-Please note that if your storage device has physical damage, stop using it immediately and seek professional data recovery services.
+This guide provides step-by-step solutions for fixing corrupted files across different file types, including Office documents, photos, archives, and more.
+It also covers Windows built-in repair tools and teaches you how to back up important files with Hasleo Backup Suite to prevent data loss.
+If your storage device has physical damage, stop using it immediately and seek professional data recovery services.

 Common Causes of File Corruption